dlhaines/rubyStubServer/README.md

 This implements a simple file-based stub provider.
 Requests are mapped from an URL to nested directories and files.
 URL elements map to directories.
 File names are derived from the trailing file name on the url.
-If no matching file exists in the matching directory then the file *default.<extension>* in the directory is used if it exists.
+If no matching file exists in the matching directory then the file *default.&lt;extension&gt;* in the directory is used if it exists.
 If neither exists then a 404 is returned.

 File names can also contain values for query parameters.
 They are currently ignored.
 A future feature will examine query parameters, sort them and add values to